Egypt is home to a variety of interesting and unique snakes.

 The Brahminy Blindsnake is a small and unique species of snake that can be found in Egypt.

-This snake is part of a group known as the blindsnakes, which are characterized by their reduced eyes and burrowing behavior.
+This snake is part of a group known as the blindsnakes, characterized by their reduced eyes and burrowing behavior.

-The Brahminy Blindsnake is particularly interesting because it is entirely subterranean and spends its life underground.
+The Brahminy Blindsnake is particularly interesting because it is entirely subterranean and lives underground.

 It has a cylindrical body with smooth scales and a dark brown or black coloration.
 Unlike many other snakes, it does not have fangs or venom.